-4 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 as the case may be, holding an attorney to transact on its behalf.
-Unincorporated Association or Body of Individuals For opening an account of anunincorporated association or a body of individuals, certified copies of each of the followingdocuments or the equivalent e-documents thereof shall be obtained: a) Resolution of the managing body of such association or body of individuals; b)Permanent account number or Form 60 of the unincorporated association or a body of individuals; c) Power of attorney granted to him to transact on its behalf; d) Documents specified for CDD procedure for individuals and includes obtaining aadhaar orany officially valid documentorthe equivalent e-document thereof containing the details of proof of identity and address, one recent photograph and Permanent Account Number (PAN) or the equivalent e-document thereof or Form 60 relating to the beneficial owner, managers, officers or employees as the case may be, holding an attorney to transact on its behalf. and e) Such information as may be required by the branch to collectively establish the legal existence of such an association or body of individuals.
+Customer Care Department, Central Office M G Road, Fort Mumbai Juridical Persons: Government or its departments, Universities and Local bodies like Village Panchayats b)Permanent account number or Form 60 of the unincorporated association or a body of individuals; c) Power of attorney granted to him to transact on its behalf; d) Documents specified for CDD procedure for individuals and includes obtaining aadhaar or any officially valid document or the equivalent e-document thereof containing the details of proof of identity and address, one recent photograph and Permanent Account Number (PAN) or the equivalent e-document thereof or Form 60relating to the beneficial owner, managers, officers or employees as the case may be, holding an attorney to transact on its behalf. and e) Such information as may be required by the branch to collectively establish the legal existence of such an association or body of individuals.
 Explanation: Unregistered trusts/partnership firms shall be included under the term 'unincorporated association'.
 Explanation: Term 'body of individuals' includes societies.
-Juridical Persons: Government or its departments, Societies, Universities and Local bodies like For opening accounts of juridical persons not specifically covered in the earlier part, such as societies, universities and local bodies like village panchayats, certified copies of the following documents or the equivalent e-documents thereof shall be obtained: a) Documents showing name of person authorized to act on behalf of the entity; Village Panchayats b) Documents specified for CDD procedure for individuals and includes obtaining aadhaar orany officially valid documentorthe equivalent e-document thereof containing the details of proof of identity and address, one recent photograph and Permanent Account Number (PAN) or the equivalent e-document thereof or Form 60 relating to the beneficial owner, managers, officers or employees as the case may be, holding an attorney to transact on its behalf and c) Such documents as may be required by the branch to establish the legal existence of such an entity / juridical person.
+For opening accounts of juridical persons not specifically covered in the earlier part, such as societies, universities and local bodies like village panchayats, certified copies of the following documents or the equivalent e-document thereof shall be obtained: a) Documents specified for CDD procedure for individuals and includes obtaining aadhaar or any officially valid document or the equivalent e-document thereof containing the details of proof of identity and address, one recent photograph and Permanent Account Number (PAN) or the equivalent e-document thereof or Form 60 relating to the beneficial owner, managers, officers or employees as the case may be, holding an attorney to transact on its behalf and c) Such documents as may be required by the branch to establish the legal existence of such an entity / juridical person.
+Customer Identification & CDD measures for opening of accounts of Society.
+Certified copies of each of the following documents or the equivalent e-documents thereof shall be obtained: Registration certificate issued by Register of Societies Society Bye-Laws duly signed by Office Bearer, Competent Authority.
+Resolution with operating Instructions issued by the Society.
+PAN OR Exemption certificate (12A) under Sec 80G of IT Act.
+DARPAN ID generated on the DARPAN Portal of NITI Aayog, provided if the society is constituted for religious or charitable purposes referred in clause (15) of section 2 of the Income-Tax Act, 1961 and registered under Societies Registration Act,1860 or any similar state legislation or a Company registered under